-Ensuring population and environmental sustainability is key to how wild fur is harvested.
-The system of checks and balances operates at local, state, regional, and provincial levels of government and also through far-reaching international agreements.
+The new Wild Fur Certification Protocol helps to ensure that population and environmental sustainability is key to how wild fur is harvested.
+It complements the system of checks and balances that operate at local, state, regional, and provincial levels and far-reaching international agreements.

 Wild fur in North America is subject to a wide-ranging system of laws, regulations, checks, and controls that emphasise the sustainability and welfare of all fur-bearing species and protect endangered species.
 Ensuring population and environmental sustainability is key to how wild fur is harvested.
 The system of checks and balances operates at local, state, regional, and provincial levels of government and also through far-reaching international agreements.
 It is necessarily complex as it spans different agencies, species, range-states, environments, and national borders.

 As a result of the different reasons for trapping, 100 percent of the wild fur harvest from North America is part of government wildlife management programmes.
 These programmes are controlled by government, whether by species, by seasons, or by quotas, to name a few.
 Anything that is harvested outside of government wildlife management programmes would be illegal and not be permitted to be sold through the auction process.

 The Agreement on International Humane Trapping Standards (AIHTS), which is a trilateral agreement between Canada, the EU and Russia, along with the parallel agreement between the EU and US, ensures that animal welfare is paramount in the wild fur harvest.
 Canada and the US both comply with the terms of the aforementioned international agreements and meetings.